Chia-Network/chia-dev-tools/README.md

 ```
 git clone https://github.com/Quexington/chialisp_dev_utility.git
 cd chialisp_dev_utility
-py -m venv venv
+python3 -m venv venv #py on Windows
-.\venv\Scripts\activate #Optionally add this to PATH, you will need it every time you are using the utility
+#Optionally add this to PATH, you will need it every time you are using the utility
+.\venv\bin\activate #.\venv\Scripts\activate on windows
 pip install -e .
 ```